-Please note that VWO calculates the chance to beat on the basis of the test threshold settings you have defined in Settings > Campaign Settings.
+Please note that VWO calculates the chance to beat based on the test threshold settings you have defined in Settings > Campaign Settings.

-To determine the chance to beat of a variation, VWO calculates the:
+To determine the chance to beat a variation, VWO calculates the:

 - Conversion rates of the control and variation